 Tip #1: Clearly explain expectations upfront

-Throughout the recruiting process, participants should be told an overview of the project as well as their expectations.
+Throughout the recruiting process, qualitative research participants should be told an overview of the project as well as their expectations.

 For example, the overview should include the type of study, length of study, start and end date of the study, dates of when to expect communication from the research team, and details about how participation is measured.

-Also, participants should be explained repercussions for not fully completing tasks.
-For example, for this study participants would be required to mail the home appliance back to the research team.
+For instance, in this study participants would be required to mail the home appliance back to the research team.

 Tip #2: Stay in contact

 Knowing everyone has different communication preferences, our team used a variety of emails, texts, and phone calls throughout the project to encourage participation.